paritytech/cumulus/README.md

 2. Connect to an external relaychain node via websocket RPC

 #### In-process Relaychain Node
-By default if an external relaychain node is not specified then a full relaychain node will be spawned within the same process.
+If an external relaychain node is not specified (default behavior) then a full relaychain node will be spawned within the same process.

 This node has all of the typical components of a normal Polkadot node, and will have to fully sync with the relaychain to work.